-Cwtch (pronounced 'kutch', to rhyme with 'butch') is an every day Welsh word for a special sort of cuddle or hug, an emotionally significant embrace.
-Its also means a cubbyhole or cupboard; a small space in which to store things safely.
-It popular use has led to the phrase, "Anyone can cuddle but only the Welsh can cwtch"!!
+Cwtch (pronounced 'kutch', to rhyme with 'butch') is an everyday Welsh word for a special sort of cuddle or hug, an emotionally significant embrace.
+It also means a cubbyhole or cupboard; a small space in which to store things safely.
+Its popular use has led to the phrase, "Anyone can cuddle but only the Welsh can cwtch"!!

 Cwtch is one of only a few words that are used by both Welsh and English speakers.
 English speakers use the word cwtch without any translation.
 Whilst cwtch is the standard spelling of the word, it is sometimes written as "cwtsh".

 Other Related Pages